jeroen1602/lighthouse_pm/README.md

 Because the app uses generated code you will first need to run `flutter packages pub run build_runner build` or `flutter packages pub run build_runner watch` before the app can be build.

+While the app is in development there may be changes to the local database, there will not be any migrations written unless it's between actual versions.
+So you may need to clear the app storage before some new features start working.

 ### Release build

 Sometimes before you can create a release build you will need to assemble the Android component before an Android build can be created.